emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 3 Knight__

 * __Combat Abilities:__
-  * __Taunt:__ _(Cost 1)_ You can taunt your opponents.
-Foes within 30 feet of you must make an inner fire saving throw or be forced to attack you instead of others.
-Repeat save each turn.
+  * __Shield of Men:__ _(Cost 1)_ Reaction.
+Once per round of combat, you can throw yourself in front of a teammate, taking their damage for them.
+Any damage you receive as a result is halved.
+Works up to 15 feet.

 __Level 4 Knight__